 Managing medicines using paper, or regular computer software that is not specifically designed for the job, leaves room for lots of risk.
 These could be risks caused by incorrect information, gaps in information, or parts of processes not being carried out or carried out properly.

-Managing medicines properly also creates a lot of admin when using paper or normal office software, to audit, manage stock, records and so on.
+Managing medicines properly also creates a lot of admin time when using paper or normal office software, to audit, manage stock, records and so on.

 Medicine management software ties up loose ends, uses automated alerts and process management and lots of other useful features to make medicines safer in your care service and reduce, or completely eliminate medicine errors.